 2. How to create a Label

 It’s really simple to create a label.
-Any logged-in Gmail user has three options for adding a label to an email:
+Any logged-in Gmail user has 3 options:

-- First, from inside an email, you can select the ‘Label As’ icon at the top of the window.
+- From inside an email, you can select the ‘Label As’ icon at the top of the window.
 Then select ‘Create New Label’ and name the label accordingly.

-- Second, you can select ‘Create New Label’ from the menu on the left-hand side and enter the name of the category and, if required, subcategory.
+- From the left-hand menu you can select ‘Create New Label’ and enter the name of the category and, if required, subcategory.

-- Third, you can select the gear icon from the top right of the window and then select ‘Settings’ from the drop-down menu that appears.
+- From the top right of the window, you can select the gear icon and then select ‘Settings’ from the drop-down menu that appears.
 Next, select ‘Labels’ and then ‘Create New Label’.

 3. How to Automatically Add Gmails Labels with Filters

-While you can always add a label manually to an email, automating this process will save you a ton of time.
+While you can always add a label manually, automating this process will save you a ton of time.
 Depending on your use case, there are multiple ways you automatically add a label to an email.

 Use filters to add a label

-You can add a label using a filter rule.
+You can add a label using a filter.
 It’s quick, easy, and allows you to automate your inbox categorization:

 - Inside Gmail, click the gear icon and select ‘Settings.’